...

 Chienowa Stone Lantern (智恵の輪石灯籠) and the Rotating Bridge (廻旋橋)

-Before you set your feet on Amanohashidate, check out two of the popular photo spots in the area.
+Before setting foot on Amanohashidate, check out two of the area’s popular photo spots.
 You can get to them by exiting Chionji Temple through the side gate facing the sea.

 Amanohashidate Shrine (天橋立神社)